-If you live in New Jersey, it’s no secret that our roadways are dangerous, and years of accident statistics point to the severity of the problem.
+If you live in New Jersey, it’s no secret our roadways are dangerous.
+Years of accident statistics point to the severity of the problem.
 In 2019, we saw a sharp rise in the number of total accidents across the state, as well as hundreds of injuries and significant numbers of fatalities.
-Below I’ll tell you more about the numbers and what we can learn from them.
+Below I’ll tell you more New Jersey car accident statistics and what we can learn from them.
 As always, the Passaic County car accident attorneys at Bavagnoli & Bavagnoli are here for you if you need legal help after an accident.
 Helping clients get the compensation they need to recover is our top priority, so don’t hesitate to contact us.

 Takeaway #1: Total Crashes are on the Rise

 If you aren’t convinced that driving in New Jersey is dangerous, the new numbers might alarm you.
-The most recent (2018) statistics on total New Jersey crashes show that accidents across the state are on the rise at alarming rates.
+The most recent (2018) statistics on total New Jersey crashes show accidents across the state are rising at alarming rates.
 In 2018, there were 278,413 total crashes, an increase of over 6,000 crashes from 2017.
 In fact, 2018 saw some of the highest numbers of crashes in recent history.
 Since 2001, there have been only three years where more crashes were recorded.

 Takeaway #2: Total Injury-Related Crashes Slightly Declined